wdl339/chfs/docs/lab1/lab1.md

     - `chfs_setattr`
     - `chfs_lookup`

     Each of these functions implements one standard filesystem operation used by other user applications.
 You can use `std::cout` inside these functions to output more information to help you debug.
 You may also refer [the the libfuse document](http://libfuse.github.io/doxygen/index.html) to understand the libfuse APIs (the `fuse_xxx` functions) used in the adaptor layer.
+These functions may help you to understand the behavior of functions you implemented in `src/filesystem/data_op.cc` and `src/filesystem/directory_op.cc`.

 - Please note that passing all the unit tests does not guarantee the complete correctness of your implementations.
 So you may need to go back to fix the bugs  if you cannot pass the integration tests.